-The Amazon Web Services (AWS) Management Console for iOS/Android lets you quickly and easily view and manage your existing EC2 instances, S3 buckets, load balancers, RDS instances, OpsWorks stacks, and CloudWatch alarms from your phone or tablet.
-The app provides mobile-relevant tasks that are a good companion to the full web experience.
-Supported features include:
+The Amazon Web Services (AWS) Management Console for iOS/Android lets you quickly and easily view and manage your existing EC2 instances, load balancers, Route 53 hosted zones, RDS instances, Auto Scaling groups, AWS OpsWorks stacks, and CloudWatch alarms from your phone or tablet.
+The app provides mobile-relevant tasks that are a good companion to the full web experience, including:

 - Amazon Elastic Compute Cloud (EC2): Browse, filter, and search instances.
 View configuration details, CloudWatch metrics and alarms, and status checks.
 Perform instance lifecycle operations: start, stop, reboot, terminate.
 View block devices and create volume snapshots.
 Manage security groups and Elastic IP Addresses.